-- It is important to maintain endpoint security within a BYOD environment.
-Remote wiping of data, and on-board antivirus protection become essential, as it is easy for an infection to spread from a user's home network.
+- It's important to maintain endpoint security within a BYOD environment.
+Remote wiping of data, and on-board antivirus protection, become essential, as it's easy for an infection to spread from a user's home network.

 - Using a private cloud environment to protect BYOD users and provide a single management console for IT managers should also be considered.

-Pulse Secure further notes: "Where organisations have attempted to embrace BYOD with MDM suites or capabilities, they are often met with resistance from users that their personal devices are falling under the control of their enterprise admins.
+Pulse Secure further notes: "Where organizations have attempted to embrace BYOD with MDM suites or capabilities, they are often met with resistance from users concerned that their personal devices are falling under the control of their enterprise admins.

 "This shift will be an attempt to reduce tensions between enterprise admins and the personal device owners over who owns what data and what ability the enterprise has to secure data and lock and wipe devices at their discretion."

 To gain an insight into the current state of BYOD security, TechRadar pro spoke with Garry Sidaway, SVP Security Strategy and Alliances at NTT Security, on a number of issues including the core security risks facing businesses and the advantages (or disadvantages) of wearables.

 TechRadar pro: Are businesses paying enough attention to the security risks that BYOD/WYOD present to their organizations?